the-anna-project/annad/doc/risk/README.md

 The importance of the environment needs to be realized when creating smart systems, especially AI.
 AI can be good or bad.
 This lies in our hands.
-I think opinions assuming extreme scenarious completely ignore reality and the circumstances we are living in.
+I think opinions assuming extreme scenarios completely ignore reality and the circumstances we are living in.
 People say AI will be definitely super good, because it will be so damn clever.
 People say AI will be definitely super bad, because it will be so damn clever.
 People say humans are so damn clever as